microsoft/AzureTRE/docs/tre-developers/CLI.md

 ## Installation

-Currently, installation has only been tested within the dev container.
-In this context, `make install-cli` should work
+It is recommended to use CLI within the dev container.
+It should be installed automatically.
+To install it manually, run `make install-cli`.

 ## Shell completion